 - Frozen Corn - Substitute for your favorite vegetable (frozen or fresh).
 You can use fire roasted or charred frozen corn as well.

 - Salsa Verde - Because I like to keep my chili spices simple, the salsa verde adds most of the flavor.
+Use a store-bought version, or even better if you make your own!.
 Make sure to buy a clean option.
 I used Late July’s Salsa Verde.
 You can also use red salsa.
 Choose whatever spice level you’re most comfortable with.

 - Fire Roasted Diced Tomatoes - These add a nice char flavor to the turkey chili.
 Substitute for diced or crushed tomatoes.